Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The rock is noted as sandy in places — sandy gritstone surfaces are particularly vulnerable to grain loosening and hold damage when damp internally, even if the surface feels dry to the touch.
+- The rock is noted as sandy in places, suggesting weaker cementation in some areas — these sandy sections are especially vulnerable to grain loss when even slightly damp.

 Warnings